 However, Zero Trust requires more than simply checking the identity of devices.
-Agencies also need to know that their assets are free from threats and vulnerabilities down to the underlying code, hardware, and components.
-For example, a device could pass identity checks by having the appropriate certificate yet be compromised by a backdoor or UEFI/BIOS implant.
+Organizations also need to know that their assets are free from threats and vulnerabilities down to the underlying code, hardware, and components.
+For example, a device could pass identity checks by having the appropriate certificate yet still be compromised by a backdoor or UEFI/BIOS implant.

-In order to verify the integrity of physical devices, agencies will need new types of visibility that understand the inner workings of devices and the supply chains that produce them.
-We need to recognize that each asset is really an amalgamation of components and code, often from dozens of disparate supply chain suppliers including motherboards, central processing units (CPUs), memory, PCI cards, solid state drives, system management modules (SMM), baseboard management controllers (BMCs) in servers.
-Each component is a potential target, and each supplier is a potential point of compromise.
+In order to verify the integrity of physical devices, security teams will need new types of visibility that understand the inner workings of devices and the supply chains that produce them.
+We need to recognize that each individual asset is actually an amalgamation of components and code, often from dozens of disparate supply chain suppliers including motherboards, central processing units (CPUs), memory, PCI cards, solid state drives, system management modules (SMM), baseboard management controllers (BMCs) in servers.
+Each component is a potential source of risk, and each supplier is a potential point of compromise in the supply chain.